mhroth/Cynical/README.md

 # Where the Action is

 The [ZgnaclInstance](https://github.com/mhroth/Cynical/blob/master/zgnacl/ZgnaclInstance.cpp) class contains most of the wrapper code.
 Start there for an overview.
+If you just want to use the library and start hacking away in JavaScript, see [zgnacl.html](https://github.com/mhroth/Cynical/blob/master/zgnacl/zgnacl.html) for a basic example.

 # Build the project with scons.